#HowStuffSpreads – How Videos Go Viral pt. 2: the role of audience networks

-In this blog post, our Chief Innovation Officer and VP Product Francesco D’Orazio using social network analysis looks at how the audience composition and structure influence the way video spreads.
+In this paper Francesco D’Orazio will use social network analysis looks at how the audience composition and structure influence the way video spreads.

 - Commander Hadfield’s cover of Bowie’s ‘Space Oddity’, on board the International Space Station